 Although they are loved for being both a great indoor and outdoor plant, this post will focus only on having an English Ivy as a houseplant.
-If you notice that your beloved English Ivy has started to lose some of its leaves then this is a sign that something isn’t quite right.
+If you notice that your beloved English Ivy has started losing some of its leaves then this is a sign that something isn’t quite right.
 There are a few reasons why English Ivy plants tend to shed or drop some of their leaves so it’s important that you make the right diagnosis.

 In this post, we will be going through each of the individual causes for English Ivy plants losing leaves, as well as guiding you through how to best treat the issue and stop it from causing any more leaves to fall off the plant